What are the primary emerging climate technologies C2G focuses on?

 These events are causing wide-scale suffering.
-They are also eroding progress towards the Sustainable Development Goals, which world governments agreed to in 2015 as a road map to end poverty, protect the planet, and ensure prosperity for all.
+They are also eroding progress towards the Sustainable Development Goals, which governments agreed to in 2015 as a road map to end poverty, protect the planet, and ensure prosperity for all.

-In December 2015 in Paris, world governments agreed to limit average global temperature rise to within 1.5-2°C above pre-industrial levels—beyond which the negative consequences for humankind would become increasingly severe.
+In December 2015 in Paris, governments agreed to limit average global temperature rise to within 1.5-2°C above pre-industrial levels—beyond which the negative consequences for humankind would become increasingly severe.

 There is also concern that some of these technologies may be inherently ungovernable, opening a Pandora’s Box of potentially damaging effects, which could never adequately be made safe or just.
-This concern is most salient for proposed Solar Radiation Modification (SRM) measures, which the IPCC says face ‘large uncertainties, knowledge gaps and substantial risks’, as well as institutional and social constraints.
+This concern is most salient for some proposed Solar Radiation Modification (SRM) measures, which the IPCC says face ‘large uncertainties, knowledge gaps and substantial risks’, as well as institutional and social constraints.

-Since 2009 reports from the UK Royal Society, the European Union, and the US National Academies of Science, and more recently the IPCC Special Report on 1.5°C Global Warming, have highlighted the need to develop this governance.
+Since 2009, reports from the UK Royal Society, the European Union, and the US National Academies of Science, and more recently the IPCC Special Report on 1.5°C Global Warming, have highlighted the need to develop this governance.

 A number of piecemeal approaches are currently in place.
-These include:

 - Existing provisions under the UNFCCC, the Kyoto Protocol and the Paris Agreement address some aspects of governing large-scale Carbon Dioxide Removal, but many key governance gaps and challenges still need to be addressed;